koombea/kiliframework/README.md

 A fresh framework for developing themes in Wordpress.

+Kili is a framework aimed to develop customized themes on WordPress.
+Our team has worked over the years to bring this idea to life and we are finally ready to release an Open Source GNU GPL V3 version of this framework.

+Cleaner code.
+Thanks to the use of the Model Vista Controller (MVC), we can separate the data and business logic from the user interface.
+This way, the view won’t include php code that could be used for malicious attacks, and the development process is more pleasant.

-Kili is a framework for agile and modular theme development for Wordpress.
-It separates the views from the business logic and makes it easier to re-use code.
+It also brings more flexibility to the table by separating changes to the view from the business logic and by not requiring php knowledge.
+The view only contains front-end code (html, css, javascript), which makes it easier to maintain.

+## How does it work?

+* Focuses on agile and scalable development.
+* Based on an MVC pattern.
+* Separates PHP code from the view, allowing for a more readable process to add new blocks.
+* Separates the views in reusable blocks.
+* Retina ready.
+* SEO optimized.
+* Page builder through reusable blocks that can be adjusted to fit your needs.
+* Intuitive content editor interface.
+* Theme Child Support
+* Theme Customizer Live preview
+* Multi-languages support.

 ## Installation